m-swafuvan/groq_based_invoice_parsing/README.md

 ## 🧠 What is GROQ?

-**GROQ (Generative Reasoning Over Quantities)** is an LLM API designed for high-performance structured reasoning.
+**GROQ** is an LLM API designed for high-performance structured reasoning.
 It's particularly well-suited for:

 * Tabular data extraction
 * Structured text reasoning (e.g. invoices, forms)